mosesowino/mosesowino/README.md

 - 👋 Hi, I’m @mosesowino
-- 👀 I’m interested in Cyber Security, Machine learning, AI, Data Science
+- 👀 I’m interested in Cyber Security, AI, Data Science, Software Engineering
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project intended to solve problems, solvable by the disciplines in my interest domain
 - 📫 How to reach me on WHATSAPP: +254714275196 ,  EMAIL: mosesowino1610@gmail.com ...

 <!---